The Immuno-Oncology for the Translational Research Short Course (ITRSC)

 Course Faculty

-The course will be led by Drs.
+The course was led by Drs.
 Margaret Callahan, Ushma Neill, Jedd Wolchok, and Ruth Gotian, joined by 20 program faculty from MSK who are leaders across the spectrum of immuno-oncology development, research, and clinical practice.
 This multidisciplinary team has mentored hundreds of trainees and junior investigators who now are carrying out research and patient care across the U.S. and abroad.

 • Current NCI K01, K07, K08, K22, K23, K25, R00, R21, or first R01-equivalent grantees (R01-equivalent grants are defined as activity codes DP1, DP2, DP5, R01, R23, R29, R37, R56, RF1, RL1, U01).